angrykoala/wendigo/README.md

 > clickAndWaitForNavigation may delay up to 100ms after the given timeout while waiting for the page to load

+**waitAndClick(selector, timeout=500)**
+Waits for an element to exists and be visible before clicking it.
+Recommended for clicking elements that may have a delay before appearing.

 **check(selector)**
 Checks the first element matching given selector.
 Setting its checked property to true.